Art & Design

 This unique museum inspired by “singing sands” is home to the world's biggest hourglass

-When the small coastal town of Nima decided to build a museum inspired by the “singing sands” of nearby Kotogahama Beach, internationally acclaimed architect Shin Takamatsu was a natural choice to design it since he was born in this sleepy little town.
-His design using six glass pyramids is eye-catching and inviting.
+When the small coastal town of Nima decided to build a museum inspired by the “singing sands” of Kotogahama Beach, internationally acclaimed architect Shin Takamatsu was a natural choice to design it since he was born in this sleepy little town.
+His design, using a total of six glass pyramids, is eye-catching and inviting.

 - The world's biggest hourglass

 - One kilometer of glorious white beach with sands that sing